My wife and I own an IKEA Ektorp couch. It’s white. We like it. We have the matching ottoman for the sofa and the armchair.

 10. Consider an IKEA couch where the cushions are attached to the sofa

 That said, while our cushions are detached, they are soft (too soft).
-I’d rather too soft than too hard.
-They are kind of plush where I sink into them assuming they aren’t askew.
+I’d rather be too soft than too hard.
+They are kind of plush where I sink into them, assuming they aren’t askew.

 11. If your closest IKEA doesn’t have your preferred couch, check online

 The IKEA website is good.
 Easy to use.
 Easy to order.
 Lots of options.

 In fact, for some of the couch models, you can use their sofa planner to come up with the exact configuration, color, etc., that you want.

 While these nifty online tools are cool, there’s no substitute for sitting in them first.
 I’m all about shopping online, but when it comes to buying any type of seating, I need to actually sit in it.